 Sea jellies consist of a gelatinous bell and trailing tentacles.
 They lack a centralized nervous system, heart, bones, and gills.
 They do have a simple nervous system, sometimes referred to as a “nerve net,” and their body walls are thin enough to allow oxygen to pass directly from the water to their internal organs.

 Though they may look rather harmless, jellyfish have special defensive cells, called nematocysts.
-Used only once and then replaced, nematocysts help jellyfish capture prey and defend themselves.
+Used only once and then replaced, nematocysts help them capture prey and defend themselves.

 This exhibit features Moon Jellyfish (Aurelia aurita) that were raised at the Aquarium.